Sexual Health Training for Clinicians | Transcend Training Institute

-Sex therapy certification Sexual dysfunction treatment Continuing education DSM-5-TR and ICD-11 Trauma-informed practice GSER-inclusive CE credits Canada
+Sex therapy certification Sexual dysfunction treatment Continuing education DSM-5-TR and ICD-11 Trauma-informed practice GSERD-inclusive CME accreditation Canada

-Sexual health is one of the most common presenting concerns in clinical practice.
-Most clinicians have no formal training to address it.
+Sexual health concerns are in your caseload right now.
+Most clinicians have no training to address them.

 52%

-of men aged 40–70 experience some degree of erectile dysfunction, yet fewer than 25% discuss it with a healthcare provider.
+of men aged 40–70 experience erectile dysfunction.
+Fewer than 25% discuss it with any healthcare provider

 Feldman et al., 1994; Rosen et al., 2004